NotBrianZach/bza/README.md

 ## Convert to Markdown

-In this system we love markdown because it is close to plaintext and easy to read in raw format for both humans and gpt (it makes prompting easier while still being quite readable with a markdown reader like glow or by converting to html)
+We love markdown because it is close to plaintext and easy to read in raw format for both humans and gpt (it makes prompting easier while still allowing for hyperlinks, latex, and image embedding)

 So, before we can add more articles to our library, we need to convert to markdown using best available tools: